apache/activemq-artemis/docs/user-manual/en/thread-pooling.md

 becomes too large.
 If you require the server to handle many concurrent connections you should use NIO, not old IO.

-When using new IO (NIO), Apache ActiveMQ will, by default, cap its thread pool at three times the number of cores (or hyper-threads) as reported by `
+When using new IO (NIO), Apache ActiveMQ Artemis will, by default, cap its thread pool at three times the number of cores (or hyper-threads) as reported by `
             Runtime.getRuntime().availableProcessors()` for processing
 incoming packets.
 To override this value, you can set the number of